 |Treatment in books of accounts||Recorded on the right side of a balance sheet, typically above ‘Non-Current Liabilities’.||Posted on the right side of a balance sheet, usually under ‘Current liabilities’.||Recorded twice, first in the Income statement as an expense and then again on the right side of the balance sheet.|

 Current liabilities offer a critical view of a company’s liquidity and whether an organisation’s management is efficient enough to settle those obligations with their current assets.
-This type shall be analysed to understand how well a company is operating and whether a company is too reliant on short-term liabilities to finance its workaday operations and whether their working capital suffices for determining its growth possibilities.
+This type shall be analysed to understand how well a company is operating and whether a company is too reliant on short-term liabilities to finance its workaday operations and whether its working capital suffices for determining its growth possibilities.